-- Russian Securities as collateral (the famous Lombardverbot) a practice unique to the Reichsbank among European Banks.
+Russian Securities as collateral (the famous Lombardverbot) - a practice unique to the Reichsbank among European Banks.
 Sell orders inundated the bourse and the price of Russian state bonds fell dramatically.
-By this manoeuvre Bismarck wished to make it difficult for Petersburg to finance the military campaign [against Germany]." - Source: - PFLANZE, Otto.
+By this manoeuvre Bismarck wished to make it difficult for Petersburg to finance the military campaign [against Germany]."

+- Source: - PFLANZE, Otto.
 1990.
 Bismarck and the Development of Germany.
 V.III.
 The Period of Fortification, 1880-1898.
 Princeton Legacy library, 269.

 4.2.
-The International Trade and the Integration of the Markets: Capital Investment.
+International Trade and the Integration of Markets Capital Investment.

 - Destination countries.

-- The US: the largest recipient of overseas foreign investment.
+- The US: the largest recipient of overseas foreigr investment.

-- Since 1890 American investors began to purchase foreign securities.
-Also the corporations began to invest directly abroad.
+- Since 1890 American investors began to purchase foreigring Can securities.
+Also the corporations began to invest directly 12-des des

+abroad.

 - Latin America.

 - Canada.